schemathesis/schemathesis/docs/usage.rst

 Base URL configuration
 ----------------------

-If your Open API schema defines ``servers`` (or ``basePath`` in Open API 2.0), then these values will be used to construct full endpoint URL during testing.
-In case of Open API 3.0 the first value from ``servers`` will be used.
+If your Open API schema defines ``servers`` (or ``basePath`` in Open API 2.0), these values will be used to construct a full endpoint URL during testing.
+In the case of Open API 3.0, the first value from ``servers`` will be used.

 However, you may want to run tests against a different base URL.
-To do this you need to pass ``--base-url`` option in CLI or provide ``base_url`` argument to a loader / runner if you use Schemathesis in your code:
+To do this, you need to pass ``--base-url`` option in CLI or provide ``base_url`` argument to a loader / runner if you use Schemathesis in your code:

 .. code:: bash

     schemathesis run --base-url=http://127.0.0.1:8080/api/v2 http://production.com/api/openapi.json

-And if your schema defines ``servers`` like this
+And if your schema defines ``servers`` like this:

 .. code:: yaml